google-research/google-research/kws_streaming/README.md

 input/output buffers/states into layers such as conv, lstm, etc.
 We receive audio data in streaming mode: packet by packet.
 (so we do not have access to the whole sequence).
-Inference graph is stateless, so that graph has not internal state.
+Inference graph is stateless, so that graph has no internal state.
 All states are received as inputs and after update are returned as output state

 ### Further information